UltraRust/No-Decay-Candles-Ultra/README.md

 # No-Decay-Candles-Ultra
 Candles don't get damage by decay

-Join discord https://discord.io/UltraRust to be informed about new plugins and updated
+Join discord https://discord.io/UltraRust to keep informed about new plugins and updates